DMTF/Redfish-Interface-Emulator/README.md

 Dynamic emulator is accomplished by creating the Python files.
 The code for an example resource (EgResource) is available to expedite the creation of dynamic resources.
 The example is for a collection/member construct, EgResources/{id}.

+The Swordfish model has been emulate using this emulator.
+The repository is available at [Swordfish API Emulator](https://github.com/SNIA/Swordfish-API-Emulator).
+The repository provides a good example of the Python files for dynamic resources.

 The emulator is structure so it can be hosted on a standalone system or multiple instances in a Cloud Foundry.
 Note: the cloud foundry method has be successful within a company internal cloud foundry service.
 It has not be attempted on a public cloud foundry service.

 This program is a python35 program.
+The program has been verified on 3.5.2.

 ## Installation